buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 subtitle: An Online Course on the Early Buddhist Texts
 google_doc_id: 1JU0k437c4r-5Ug_n4N7iDZ6_9Tr2SvH78ftW2b6B00I
 feedback_id: "The+Early+Buddhist+Texts"
-description: "An introduction to the Buddhist Canon suitable for everyone based on Bhikkhu Bodhi’s popular anthology, *In The Buddha’s Words*."
+description: "An introduction to the Buddha's teachings suitable for everyone based on Bhikkhu Bodhi’s popular anthology, *In The Buddha’s Words*."
 lecturers:
   - bodhi
 epigraph: |